-At New Generation Fitness, we get lots of questions about exercising, supplements, and many other things related to fitness.
-Along the way, we’ve been asked a lot of questions about squats.
 While it might not be everyone’s favorite exercise, it’s definitely a beneficial one.
-Do squats make your thighs bigger?
+But do squats make your thighs grow?
 You’re about to find the surprising answers to this and other questions about squats.

 1. What is a squat?